discordeno/discordeno/website/docs/examples/reactionroles.md

 // insert-end
 ```

-Next we should edit the command file at `src/commands/role.ts` and edit it to have an execute handler.
+Next, we should edit the command file at `src/commands/role.ts` to have an execute handler.

 ```ts
 import {